About the Clean Watersheds Needs Survey (CWNS)

 This category includes needs and costs to prevent or control the periodic discharges of mixed stormwater and untreated wastewater (CSOs) that occur when the capacity of a sewer system is exceeded during a wet weather event.
 This category includes traditional CSO control infrastructure such as collection, storage and treatment technologies.
 This category does not include needs and costs for overflow control allocated to flood control, drainage improvement, or the treatment or control of stormwater in separate storm systems.

-- V-B. Combined Sewer Overflow (CSO) Correction –Traditional Infrastructure
+- V-B. Combined Sewer Overflow (CSO) Correction –Green Infrastructure

 This category includes needs and costs to prevent or control the periodic discharges of mixed stormwater and untreated wastewater (CSOs) that occur when the capacity of a sewer system is exceeded during a wet weather event.
 This category includes green infrastructure CSO control infrastructure such as upland runoff control techniques.
 This category does not include needs and costs for overflow control allocated to flood control, drainage improvement, or the treatment or control of stormwater in separate storm systems.